Copelands Lookout is a historic and quiet viewpoint between Katoomba and Leura, offering panoramic views of the Jamison Valley and Mount Solitary.

 Below is a map of the short walk to the lookout.

-At the car parking area on Cliff Drive, look for the trail access point just before the bend in the road.
+From the car parking area on Cliff Drive, look for the trail access point just before the bend in the road.
 It’s signposted as the Prince Henry Cliff Walk.

 There is another access point 50 metres further west, but don’t go in there, as it goes in the opposite direction.